Vfiras/Vfiras/README.md

 ## 📌 Highlights

 ### 📱 Mobile Development
-I enjoy building cross-platform applications with Flutter, with a strong focus on clean UI, usability, and integration with backend services.
+I enjoy building cross-platform applications with Flutter, with a strong focus on clean UI, usability, and smooth integration with backend services.

 ### ⚙️ Backend Engineering
 I have worked with Java, Spring Boot, Symfony, and APIs to create backend logic, structure applications, and manage data reliably.